Semantic HELM: A Human-Readable Memory for Reinforcement Learning: Related work

-\paragraph{Language in RL} Language provides useful abstractions for Reinforcement Learning.
-These abstractions can be leveraged to represent high-level skills \citep{sharma_skill_2022,jiang_language_2019,jacob_multitasking_2021}. \citep{hill_grounded_2021} ground language descriptors to visual observations in an external memory component to enable one-shot generalization.
-LMs have been used to improve exploration in text-based environments \citep{yao_keep_2020}, or in visual environments by a language oracle \citep{mu_improving_2022}.
-Multimodal models pretrained with language supervision provide abstract embedding spaces that can be used for exploration in visual environments \citep{tam_semantic_2022}.
-We leverage pretrained multimodal models to spatially compress visual observations to language tokens.
-Furthermore, pretrained LMs were leveraged for initializing policies in text-based environments \citep{li_pre-trained_2022}, grounding to various environments \citep{andreas_learning_2018,huang_grounded_2022,carta_grounding_2022}, sequence modeling in the offline RL setup \citep{reid_can_2022}, and generating high-level plans \citep{huang_language_2022,huang_inner_2022,wang_describe_2023,singh_progprompt_2022,ichter_do_2022,liang_code_2022,dasgupta_collaborating_2023,du_guiding_2023,shah_lmnav_2022,ahn_do_2022,zeng_socratic_2022}. \citep{yan_intra_agent_2022} train an agent to caption virtual scenes from human demonstrations which enables manipulating and describing novel objects.
+\paragraph{Language in RL} Language provides useful abstractions for RL.
+These abstractions can be leveraged to represent high-level skills \citep{sharma_skill_2022,jiang_language_2019,jacob_multitasking_2021}.
+LMs have been used to improve exploration in text-based environments \citep{yao_keep_2020}, or in visual environments via a language oracle \citep{mu_improving_2022}.
+Pretrained vision-language models (VLMs) provide abstract embedding spaces that can be used for exploration in visual environments \citep{tam_semantic_2022}.
+We leverage VLMs to spatially compress visual observations to language tokens.
+Furthermore, pretrained LMs were leveraged for (i) initializing policies in text-based environments \citep{li_pre-trained_2022}, (ii) grounding to various environments \citep{andreas_learning_2018,huang_grounded_2022,carta_grounding_2022,hill_grounded_2021}, (iii) sequence modeling in the offline RL setup \citep{reid_can_2022}, and (iv) generating high-level plans \citep{huang_language_2022,huang_inner_2022,wang_describe_2023,singh_progprompt_2022,ichter_do_2022,liang_code_2022,dasgupta_collaborating_2023,du_guiding_2023,shah_lmnav_2022,ahn_do_2022,zeng_socratic_2022}.
+Other works train agents to generate descriptions of virtual scenes \citep{yan_intra_agent_2022}, or thought processes of humans \citep{hu_thought_2023}.
 Additionally, language has been used for augmenting the reward function \citep{wang_reinforced_2019,bahdanau_learning_2019,goyal_using_2019,carta_eager_2022,kwon_reward_2023}, or learning a dynamics model \citep{zhong_improving_2022,zhong_silg_2021,zhong_rtfm_2020,wu_read_2023}.
-Closely related to our work \citep{park_generative_2023}, leverage LMs to impersonate agents based on a memory stream containing different levels of abstraction.
-Importantly, all agent-environment interactions in their work are conducted via a language interface, while our agent operates on visual inputs.
+To manage a language-based memory, \citet{park_generative_2023} stores a record of an agent's memory which comprises different levels of abstraction.
+Importantly, all agent-environment interactions in their work are scripted, while our agent enables a memory based on language for visual inputs.